glcraft/glap/docs/HELP.md

 # Help text generator

-It is currently in development, not usable.
+It is still in development, usable but not yet documented.

 ## Utils